Benito Mussolini: Gathering storm

-Mussolini's belief in Italy's destino to rule the Mediterranean led him to neglect serious planning for a war with the Western powers.
-He was held back from full alignment with Berlin by Italy's economic and military unpreparedness and his desire to use the Easter Accords of April 1938 to split Britain from France.
-A military alliance with Germany, rather than the looser political alliance under the Anti-Comintern Pact, would end any chance of Britain implementing the Easter Accords.
-The Easter Accords were intended by Mussolini to allow Italy to take on France alone, with the hope that improved Anglo-Italian relations would keep Britain neutral in a Franco-Italian war (Mussolini had designs on Tunisia and some support in that country).
-Britain, in turn, hoped the Easter Accords would win Italy away from Germany.
+Mussolini was held back from full alignment with Berlin by Italy's economic and military unpreparedness and his desire to use the 1938 Easter Accords to split Britain from France.
+A military alliance with Germany, rather than the looser political alliance under the Anti-Comintern Pact, would end any chance of Britain implementing the Accords.
+The Accords were intended by Mussolini to allow Italy to take on France alone, with the hope that improved Anglo-Italian relations would keep Britain neutral in a Franco-Italian war (Mussolini had designs on Tunisia, with some support there).
+Britain hoped the Accords would win Italy away from Germany.

-Count Galeazzo Ciano, Mussolini's son-in-law and foreign minister, summed up the dictator's objectives regarding France in his diary on 8 November 1938: Djibouti would be ruled jointly with France; Tunisia with a similar regime; and Corsica under Italian control.
-Mussolini showed no interest in Savoy, considering it neither "historically nor geographically Italian."
+Count Galeazzo Ciano, Mussolini's son-in-law and foreign minister, summed up the dictator's objectives in his diary in November 1938: Djibouti would be ruled jointly with France; Tunisia with a similar regime; and Corsica under Italian control.
+Mussolini showed no interest in Savoy, considering it neither "historically nor geographically Italian".
 On 30 November 1938, Mussolini provoked the French by orchestrating demonstrations where deputies demanded France turn over Tunisia, Savoy, and Corsica to Italy.
-This led to heightened tensions, with France and Italy on the verge of war through the winter of 1938–39.
+This heightened tensions, with France and Italy on the verge of war through the winter of 1938–39.

-In January 1939, British Prime Minister Neville Chamberlain visited Rome.
-Mussolini learned that while Britain wanted better relations with Italy, it would not sever ties with France.
-This realization led Mussolini to grow more interested in the German offer of a military alliance, first made in May 1938.
-In February 1939, Mussolini declared that a state's power is "proportional to its maritime position," asserting that Italy was a "prisoner in the Mediterranean," surrounded by British-controlled territories.
+In January 1939, British prime minister Neville Chamberlain visited Rome.
+Mussolini learned that Britain would not sever ties with France, so he grew more interested in the German offer of military alliance, first made in May 1938.
+In February 1939, Mussolini declared that a state's power is "proportional to its maritime position", asserting that Italy was a "prisoner in the Mediterranean", surrounded by British-controlled territories.